ghsoares/dynamic_water_plugin/README.md

-  --EN-US--\
+  ### --EN-US--
-  For some time, you've been creating a platform-style game, is awesome, creative levels, but...
-Something is missing in that river or puddle of water...
-Don't worry!!
-With this plugin, you will be able to create dinamic polygonal water customizable in a fast and simple way!!
+  For some time, you've been creating a platform-style game, with awesome and creative levels.
+But... something's missing in that river or puddle of water...
+Don't worry!
+With this plugin, you will be able to create dynamic and customizable polygonal water the fast and simple way!

-  Why use dinamic polygonal water?\
+  Why use dynamic polygonal water?\
-  -Because need less processing, everything that is being processed are physical calculations of damped harmonic oscilation and energy dispersion.
+  -Because it needs less processing, everything that is being processed are physical calculations of damped harmonic oscillation and energy dispersion.

-  I can use only as water?\
+  I can only use this for water?\
-  -Nope!!
-You can customize the color and the way that the fluid acts to be like lava, for example.
+  -Nope!
+You can customize the color and the way that the fluid acts to be more like, lava, for example.

-  I think that i see that in somewhere...\
+  I think I saw this somewhere else...\
-  -Yes, the idea is not 100% mine, i just modified some itens from the tutorial of the **The Step Event** of the game engine Game Maker Studio 1.4 and 2, here is the link if has interest: https://www.youtube.com/watch?v=LG3wocqjC-0
+  -Yes, the idea is not 100% mine.
+I just modified some items from the tutorial from the **The Step Event** of the game engine Game Maker Studio 1.4 and 2, here is the link if it interests you.: https://www.youtube.com/watch?v=LG3wocqjC-0

-  How to use?\
+  How do I use this?\
-  -Here is a little tutorial of how to use:
+  -Here is a little tutorial to help you.:

-  After inserting the folder addons in your project, and activate the plugin in the project options you can, in any scene, add a new node called "dynamic water", that derives from Node2D;
+  After inserting the folder addons in your project, and activate the plugin in the project options you can, in any scene, add a new node called `dynamic water` that derives from `Node2D`.

-  When the node is inserted, change the properties "HEIGHT" and "WIDTH" to change the water area;
+  When the node is inserted, change the properties `HEIGHT` and `WIDTH` to change the water area.

-  Changing the property "RESOLUTION", you can change the ammount of vectors in the water surface, increasing the quality of the waves;
+  By changing the property `RESOLUTION`, you change the ammount of vectors in the water surface, increasing the quality of the waves.

-  The property "COLOR" changes the color of the water (duh?);
+  The property `COLOR` changes the color of the water (duh?).

-  Now, some physic properties, that playing a little can understand more:
+  Now for the physics properties.
+Playing with them a little can help to understand them more:

-  -"TENSION" change the "elasticy" of the water, making that the vectors return to original position more fast;
+  -`TENSION`: Changes the "springiness" of the water waves, meaning the vectors return to their original positions faster.

-  -"DAMPING" makes that the energy loose faster;
+  -`DAMPING`: Water waves die down faster.

-  -"PASSES" number of vectors that is dispersed the energy;
+  -`PASSES`: Number of vectors that the waves' energy is dispersed into.

-  -"DISPERSION" the energy quantity dispersed by the vectors;
+  -`DISPERSION`: The amount of energy dispersed into the wave vectors;

-  OK, but how i make the water move?\
+  OK, but how do I make the water move?\
-  -For now until 1.0 version of the plugin, the only way is to use a object of the RigidBody2D class, because the calculated variables of energy need some variables of the RigidBody2D (linear velocity, exclusive of the class).
-I have plans of improve the plugin to calculate the velocity of any body from the position change.
+  -Until version 1.0 of the plugin, the only way is to use an object of the `RigidBody2D` class, because the calculated variables of energy need some variables from a `RigidBody2D` (linear velocity, exclusive of the class).
+I have plans of improving the plugin to calculate the velocity of any body from the position change.

-  I have some ideas to your plugin, i can help?\
+  I have some ideas for your plugin.
+Can I help?\
-  -Of course, if want to help in that and other projects, send a e-mail to: ghsoares99795@gmail.com
+  -Of course, if you want to help in that and other projects, send an e-mail to: ghsoares99795@gmail.com

-  So, thank you to your attention and i hope that you enjoy the plugin!!
+  So, thank you for your attention and I hope that you enjoy this plugin!!

-  SRY FOR THE BAD ENGLISH BTW XD
+  ~~SRY FOR THE BAD ENGLISH BTW XD~~